justinethier/husk-scheme/docs/Continuations.markdown

             _ ->  -- Pass along additional arguments, so they are available to (call-with-values) continueEval e (Continuation env ccont ncont (Just $ tail args) ndynwind) $ head args

-We first check to see if there is a `before` function stored in the continuation from a previous `dynamic-wind` operation.
+TODO: need to revise this paragraph, especially the end We first check to see if there is a `before` function stored in the continuation from a previous `dynamic-wind` operation.
 Such a function is guaranteed to execute each time the continuation is called, so we execute it if present.
 Then husk checks the number of arguments to the continuation, and hands them - along with the continuation itself - to `continueEval` to resume execution at the new continuation.
 We have just replaced the current continuation!

 TODO: call this out somehow??
 Please note that the implementation of `dynamic-wind` as-is is not completely correct; the implementation needs to take into account a *stack* of before (and after) functions.
 A future version of husk will have a more complete solution.

 A primitive function such as `+`, `-`, etc cannot call into a continuation.
-So husk just calls a primitive directly, obtains a result, and then calls into a continuation if present.
+(TODO: why?
+They just execute internal code that processes the arguments and returns a value) So husk just calls a primitive directly, obtains a result, and then calls into a continuation if present.
 The same code is also used to apply primitive IO functions:

     apply cont (PrimitiveFunc func) args = do result <- liftThrows $ func args